oh great, here comes another interminable missive from hey exit hq

 Well, we aren't getting much of a winter this year, are we?
 In any case, Caudata is here, and I'm very happy with how it turned out.
 I'll be doing a few shows around the northeast in March — come say hi, hang out, cop a tape, I think you'll like it.

 There are a couple more batches of recordings that are just about done taking shape — I expect you'll hear them in spring and summer.
 Meanwhile, my little Satie track on Soundcloud went viral last month.
-In case you missed it, here's every recording I could find (about 60 total) of Gymnopedie 1, timestretched to the length of the longest recording (about six minutes):
+In case you missed it, here's every recording I could find (about 60 total) of Gymnopedie 1, timestretched to the length of the longest recording (about six minutes).
+And then, stretched to half an hour.

 All for now.
 As always, get in touch about any projects you have in mind — or just to say hey.